-Not only is Kristen Roos working with the frequency range audible for human beings, but also many other frequencies and vibrational phenomena are of high importance in his work.
+Not only does Kristen Roos work with the frequency range audible for human beings, but also many other frequencies and vibrational phenomena are of high importance in his work.
 He makes different parts of the electromagnetic spectrum perceivable for human beings and often vibrations are translated from one form of appearance to another.
 Kristen’s work investigates what we would perceive if we had an organ similar to a radio frequency receiver.
 It connects us to the unseen and unheard world of all these frequencies surrounding us in everyday life.
-Many of these frequencies are part of the electromagnetic spectrum which includes for example not only light but also micro-waves, X-rays and radio waves.
+Many of these frequencies are part of the electromagnetic spectrum which includes, for example, not only light but also micro-waves, X-rays, and radio waves.
 The frequencies of this electromagnetic radiation are often very high, in the realm of terahertz or even more.
-By translating these frequencies into different media Kristen makes them audible, and loudspeakers play a central role in this sonification process.
+By translating these frequencies into different media, Kristen makes them audible, and loudspeakers play a central role in this sonification process.
 His installation Acoustic Radiator (2016) gives us a bewitching impression:

 At the core of this installation is a WiFi router.
 WiFi routers periodically transmit so-called beacon frames to report the presence of a wireless network to possible receivers of that network.
 This is similar to how a lighthouse is sending out its light signals.
 The signals sent by this WiFi router are in the 2.4 GHz range.
 A radio frequency receiver is used to pick up these frequencies.
-With the help of a modular synthesizer (with a clock divider, VCA’s and ADSR’s) and audio amplifiers the signal of the router is transformed into an electric current, which is sent to three loudspeakers and a subwoofer.
+With the help of a modular synthesizer (with a clock divider, VCA’s, and ADSR’s) and audio amplifiers, the signal of the router is transformed into an electric current, which is sent to three loudspeakers and a subwoofer.
 Another loudspeaker is placed on the table next to the WiFi router and connected directly to the RF receiver.
-Asking him about the function of this fourth loudspeaker, Kristen answered me that this allows the visitor to see the movements of the mechanism which is the same as the speakers that vibrate the radiators and door.
+When I asked him about the function of this fourth loudspeaker, Kristen told me that this allows the visitor to see the movements of the mechanism which is the same as the speakers that vibrate the radiators and door.

 The three other loudspeakers are also prepared with a small metal rod, attached to their dust cap (the centre part of their diaphragm).
 On top of the rod a piece of felt is placed.
 These prepared loudspeakers are placed in the space, two touching a radiator, the third one placed against a door.
 Kristen made this video to explain this translation process from electromagnetic waves radiated by the WiFi routers to audible waves radiated by the loudspeakers:

-The loudspeakers in this installation are used as a kind of automised percussion players, since they hit objects such as a door and radiators.
-But this hitting is done not by a single hit but with many vibrations, causing the radiators and door to vibrate much more variable than it would when just hit once.
-As Kristen explained me he decided not to use common tactile transducers (which he used for example in his work Ghost Station) but instead developed his own prepared loudspeakers.
+The loudspeakers in this installation are used as a kind of automised percussion player, since they hit objects such as a door and radiators.
+But this hitting is done not by a single hit but with many vibrations, causing the radiators and door to vibrate much more variably than it would when just hit once.
+As Kristen explained me, he decided not to use common tactile transducers (which he used, for example, in his work Ghost Station) but instead developed his own prepared loudspeakers.
 He had several reasons for this.
-First of all, the installation consists of all kinds of misused equipment, and therefore a misused loudspeaker seemed to be more at place than a properly used tactile transducer.
+First of all, the installation consists of all kinds of misused equipment, and therefore a misused loudspeaker seemed to be more in place than a properly used tactile transducer.
 Also, the making of the sound becomes clearly visible to the audience by the vibrating metal rod.
 Furthermore, and perhaps most significant, the sound can be more precise and subtle, since the felt-covered metal rod is able to transmit the vibrations on to a very specific small spot of the radiators and door.

-In Transduction (2001), an installation developed together with Dorion Berg vibrations are once more the point of departure.
-Eight towers with each a dismantled monitor, a reversed drum skin filled with water and a loudspeaker are presented in the gallery space.
+In Transduction (2001), an installation developed together with Dorion Berg, vibrations are once more the point of departure.
+Eight towers, each with a dismantled monitor, a reversed drum skin filled with water, and a loudspeaker are presented in the gallery space.
 The original electric signal is produced by a drum machine—a Yamaha RX7—with eight different outputs.
-Each of the loudspeaker-drum skin-monitor towers is connected to one of these outputs of the drum machine.
+Each of the loudspeaker-drum-skin-monitor towers is connected to one of these outputs of the drum machine.
 This electric signal is translated into two different forms of presentation: in a visual form on the monitor and as audible vibrations of a loudspeaker membrane.
-The loudspeaker membrane vibrations are transduced into another waveform, namely water waves.
+The loudspeaker membrane vibrations are transduced into another waveform; namely, water waves.
 The loudspeaker membrane is connected to the reverse drum skin filled with water by a thin fishing line.
 In this manner, the vibrations of the speaker are picked up by the drum skin and will gently move the water in a wave pattern specific to the vibration frequency.
 Since the drum skin is placed directly above the monitor, the water waves break the light of the monitor.
-In this way the different representations of the same signal are meeting again, leaving a mysterious impression of their hidden electrical origins.
+In this way the different representations of the same signal meet again, leaving a mysterious impression of their hidden electrical origins.